dlt-interoperability/external-client/readme.md

 ./gradlew installDist
 ```

-The only available command is `get-proof <key>`.
+The only available command is `get-proof <key> <block-height>`.
 This can be used as follows:

 ```
-./build/install/external-client/bin/external-client get-proof abc
+./build/install/external-client/bin/external-client get-proof key1 7
 ```

+The requirement for the block height is a temporary workaround while the
+external client is creating a dummy Ethereum commitment.
+When the external
+client makes the actual request to Ethereum it will use the block height
+corresponding to the accumulator in the latest commitment.

 ## Coding principles